-- Create untrue, unrealistic or situationally inappropriate thoughts or responses
+- Create untrue, unrealistic or inappropriate thoughts or responses

-- Recover “repressed memories” and initiate a PTSD response or post-traumatic symptoms
+- Recover “repressed memories” or initiate a PTSD response or post-traumatic symptoms

-In EMDR Therapy, you will be coached on strategies to manage mood and change your emotional state.
+In EMDR therapy, you'll be coached on strategies to manage your mood.
 This will help you safely process experiences and any reactions that might arise.

-The re-experiencing of images, sensations, thoughts, and emotions is not expected with every set of EMs, but it can occur from time to time.
-This is not experienced like a PTSD flashback.
-It is more like moving from one moment to the next.
+The re-experiencing of images, sensations, thoughts, and emotions as you remember them is not expected with every set of eye movements, but it can occur.
+This is not like a PTSD flashback.
+It feels more like your brain moving from one moment to the next.

-After an EMDR session, it is helpful to have time set aside for any immediate emotional processing that might occur.
-Having a special object like a notebook or a comforting ritual can help bring a greater sense of calm and present safety both during and after EMDR Therapy sessions.
+After an EMDR session, it's helpful to have time set aside before your next activity.
+Emotional processing might continue after we're done, and you can feel tired, or even energized!
+I've heard all of these from clients.
+Having a special object like a therapy notebook or a comforting ritual can help you feel calm and present during and after EMDR therapy sessions.

 There is much more to EMDR than what is described on this page.
-You are encouraged to learn more on the EMDRIA website (emdria.org).
+You can learn more (and find scientific information) on the EMDRIA website at EMDRIA.org.

 EMDR Handout for Clients